LCAC History

 The Lorton Mini Library opens

-In 1980, the Engleside Library relocated to the Williamsburg Square shopping center in Lorton.
+In 1980, the former Engleside Library relocated to the Williamsburg Square shopping center in Lorton.
 The new Lorton Library Storefront (aka Lorton Mini Library) finally provided a physical location for residents of Lorton to borrow books.

 This was a result of 4 years of work by LCAC, passionate locals, the Fairfax County Library Board and the Board of Supervisors.